 - is giving fair access and opportunity to all people considering historical and systemic barriers.

 - is creating the space and environment where people of all backgrounds feel comfortable sharing ideas and expressing who they are.

 - is recognizing the intersections and complexities between the two.
 And so, we have addressed significant gaps within and between different groups.
 Specifically, we split up the Asian race category into different ethnic regions because we understand that Asian Americans experience the largest wealth gap.*

 Lastly, before we dive into “Who is Spark,” here are some important thoughts from Beez that I would like to mention:

 Entrepreneurship culture and resources at USC are enjoyed primarily by white, male-identifying, and privileged students.

-While certain individuals in Spark have put serious effort into diversifying our membership, we, as an organization, regret that we have not committed to this goal until this past year.
+While certain individuals in Spark have put serious effort into diversifying our membership, we, as an organization, regret that we have not committed to this goal until two years ago.
 Still, those individuals were right to lead us in that direction.
 We hadn't identified the homogeneity and inaccessibility in entrepreneurship at USC as an area of impact for us – despite our complicity in both problems.

 Our DEI committee recognizes that we have a lot of work to do as an organization and, as I mentioned earlier, we are committed to creating change.